Paul Larudee: Views

+In response to the notion that Israel has a natural right to sovereignty and existence, Larudee has responded "I am sorry but there is no nation on earth that has the right to exist and this was articulated by Thomas Jefferson.... nations have risen and fallen and disappeared from the earth and will appear on the earth according to the necessity and requirements of their population.
+No nation on the earth has the right to exist, let us get rid of this myth."
+He supports lawfare against Israel.

-Larudee has said of Palestinian acts of violence against Israel:"I do not see wild-eyed religious fanaticism as the reason for the attacks.
+Larudee has said of Palestinian acts of violence against Israel:I do not see wild-eyed religious fanaticism as the reason for the attacks.
 I see instead a resilient people without other means of resistance, pushed to desperation by the increasing pressures of ethnic cleansing, while their cries for help are ignored.
-Is there a proud people anywhere that might not be driven to such measures to defend themselves?"
+Is there a proud people anywhere that might not be driven to such measures to defend themselves?
 Elsewhere, he has stated that he is opposed to suicide bombing.

 In a 2019 appearance on Iran's Press TV alongside his regular collaborator, Holocaust denier Kevin Barrett, Larudee argued that U.S. foreign policy is dictated by Israel and that officials "who are supposedly appointed by Trump are actually appointed by Tel Aviv, for the most part."

 On the Syrian Civil War, Larudee has said that NGOs such as Amnesty International and Physicians for Human Rights are in league with NATO's warmongers and exaggerate the Syrian Air Force's use of barrel bombs.